Bryan Newman ’99, ’04

 After earning a bachelor’s degree in environmental studies in 1999, Newman worked as a lab technician in the viticulture department at the Virginia Tech Extension Office in Frederick County.
 “I helped conduct research on diseases that affect grapes grown for wine.
 This experience honed the research skills that I had acquired in my undergraduate studies.
 My knowledge increased in the field as my direct supervisor was an expert in the field.”

 Newman completed a master’s degree in education at SU in 2004, which he describes as “thorough and relevant.”
 He is grateful for this preparation, which started him off “on the right foot.”
-He began his teaching career at the middle school level at Frederick County Middle School and then moved to the high school level, which included positions as a biology teacher at Middleburgh High School, in Middleburgh, N.Y., and locally at James Wood High School.
-He is currently teaching life science at Frederick County Middle School and was recently awarded the 2018 Frederick County Public School Teacher of the Year Award.
+He began his teaching career at the middle school level at Frederick County Middle School and then moved to the high school level, which included positions as a biology teacher at Middleburgh High School, in Middleburgh, New York, and locally at James Wood High School.
+He currently teaches life science at Frederick County Middle School and was recently awarded the 2018 Frederick County Public School Teacher of the Year Award.